FAQ

 What is the difference between a PEO and HR outsourcing?

-In a co-employment relationship, you share certain employer responsibilities with the PEO that cannot be achieved through typical HR outsourcing.
-For example, a PEO usually provides access to robust health insurance and other perks for employees, while an HR outsourcing firm may simply help administer your existing benefits, HR or payroll.
-ADP TotalSource also offers a legal defense benefit if you follow our guidance and an employee sues your business (subject to certain terms and conditions).
+In a co-employment relationship, employers share certain employer responsibilities with the PEO that cannot be achieved through typical HR outsourcing.
+For example, a PEO usually provides access to robust health insurance and other perks for employees, while an HR outsourcing firm may simply help administer the employer’s existing benefits, HR or payroll.

 Brian Michaud President, ADP Smart Compliance Solutions & Human Resources Outsourcing